 - 15. The Install Product screen displays the progress of the client installation.
-After Oracle Database Client is installed, you are prompted to execute the root configuration script for new inventory as a root user.
-Execute the root.sh script as a root user to complete the installation, and click OK. - 16.
+Starting with Oracle Database 11g Release 2 (11.2.0.3), Oracle Universal Installer prompts you to execute the root configuration script only if you selected Oracle Net Listener or Oracle Scheduler Agent using the Custom install option.
+If prompted, execute the root.sh script as the root user to complete the installation, and click OK. - 16.
 If you are performing a Custom installation, and selected Oracle Net Listener from the list of components to install in Step 11, then go to "Using Oracle Net Configuration Assistant" on page 8 for instructions. - 17.
 In the Finish screen, click Close to exit Oracle Universal Installer.